**What are cognitive decline and dementia?**

 If you are wondering if it's important to note if they are alert, the answer is yes.
 If they are not alert, that might indicate cognitive decline.
 If they suddenly lose focus while you are asking them questions, that might also be a sign of cognitive decline and perhaps early signs of dementia or Alzheimer's Disease.

-For each question the patient answers correctly, they get a point.
+For each correct answer, the patient will get a certain number of points.
 Here are the points associated with each question in our SLUMS Test template:

 - How much did you spend?
 (1 point)